 Several projects that are part of the CDB Programme were funded by the Rehabilitation and Reconstruction Loan ("RRL").
 Loan funding was made available to the Government of the Virgin Islands for the implementation of the RRL.
-During the year ended December 31, 2020, an amount of \$7,165,424 (2019: \$nil) was contributed to the Agency.
+During the year ended December 31, 2021, an amount of \$7,136,865 (2020: \$7,165,424) was contributed to the Agency.
 The funding was received by the Agency from the Trust.